omn0mn0m/Mion/README.md

 - ANILIST_REDIRECT_URI

 Environment variables can be set locally in a `.env` file in the root project directory.
 Environment variables can be set in production using `heroku config:set VARIABLE=VALUE`.

+## Testing
+To run the unit tests for this project, run the following command once before the first time you ever run a test:

+`docker-compose run web python manage.py collectstatic`

+For all tests, run:

+`docker-compose run web python manage.py test`